fastapi/typer/docs/tutorial/parameter-types/path.md

     It will not expand a tilde-prefix (something with `~`, like `~/Documents/`), as this is supposed to be done by the shell only.

 !!! tip
-    All these parameters come directly from <a href="https://click.palletsprojects.com/en/7.x/parameters/#parameter-types" target="_blank">Click</a>.
+    All these parameters come directly from <a href="https://click.palletsprojects.com/en/7.x/parameters/#parameter-types" class="external-link" target="_blank">Click</a>.

 For example: